michaelschaub/generalizedLouvain/README.md

         load demo;    % load data and then run stability [S, N, VI, C] = partition_stability(Graph,Time,'plot','v');
         % for a more advanced example see also the example analysis
-        %of the Harari highland data in the demo folder
+        % of the Harari highland data in the demo folder

 NOTES: